The many places of interest and historically significant sites along the Panke are connected by a continuous path following the stream’s course.

 Current development measures to develop the Südpanke green space between Chausseestrasse and Habersaathstrasse, based on plans by the Berlin firm of bbzl böhm benfer zahiri, involve completely freeing the Südpanke from its pipe casing, extending the pedestrian and cycle path, and returning the green space to something like its natural state.
 The design by bbzl böhm benfer zahiri envisages the green space as part of a contiguous area between the Invaliden Park and Südpanke Park to the north.
 A stone embankment on one side of the Panke invites passers-by to sit and linger.
 On the other, softer side are sunny playgrounds and meadows.

 Work on the first phase of construction was carried out from 2010 to 2012.
 Planning for the Südpanke green space is directly connected with the building of the new BND (German Federal Intelligence Service) headquarters adjoining the space, so the start of the second construction phase depends on completion of the BND headquarters.
-It is planned for 2017.
+Start of construction was in the summer of 2018, the completion is planned for the end of 2020.

 To facilitate access to the new section of the Panke green space from the west, a pedestrian and cycle path was built between Scharnhorststrasse near the Invaliden cemetery (linking it with the promenade along the Berlin-Spandau shipping canal) and the freed-up Panke in the winter of 2013/2014.